Chijioke-Nwabasili/qr-code-component/README.md

 # QR Code Component

-This is a responsive qr code component card project built using HTML and CSS
+This is a responsive QR code component card project built using HTML and CSS

 ## Live Link